pfederi/fitbit-sup/README.md

 - total strokes*
 - total session duration

+The activity will be submitted to your fitibit activities in your profile.

 **Please Note:**
 I am using the step detection for counting the strokes.
 I tested it multiple times while paddling and I am quite happy with the count.